SherG/cool-iron/blog/quit-facebook.md

 Facebook became powerful because billions of consumers said “Yes, we like this!”

 Nothing needed to be “done” to Facebook to “fix” it.
 This is something perpetual busybodies don’t understand.
-(The world would perhaps be a far kinder, better place if said busybodies attended to improving their own lives and ridding themselves of their own hypocrisies, rather than trying to police others.)
+(The world would perhaps be a far kinder, better place if said busybodies attended to improving their own lives and ridding themselves of their own hypocrisies and errors in thinking, rather than trying to police others.)

 Now, I’ve criticized this “Post-it” note system for its flaws and for the lack of evidence that it produces a needed benefit, but my contention is it’s not designed to work.
 It’s designed to buy off Facebook’s political bullies, who’ve pushed the social media giant between the Scylla of threatened antitrust action (on the right) and the Charybdis of “Make people stop saying things we find abhorrent!” (on the left).